 it prepares students to take the SAT II in Italian

-- March 15, 2018: Payments must reach AATI by this date.
+- March 15, 2019: payments must reach AATI by this date.
 If payments are not received by this date, students will be automatically disqualified.

 - All exams will be administered online in an electronic format in one or two separate sessions.

-- Teachers can register their students at www.quia.com/nieorder.
+- Teachers can register their students at quia.com/nieorder.

 - The cost per exam is $8.00 per student.
 The Certificates will be available online at no cost.

 - Each student needs access to a computer or tablet connected to the Internet.
-We strongly recommend reviewing Quia’s technical requirements at http://www.quia.com/help/tech/system-requirements.html
+We strongly recommend reviewing Quia’s technical requirements at NIE Instructions

-- Before administering the National Italian Exam, please familiarize yourselves with the Test Administration Instructions: click here.
+- Before administering the National Italian Exam, please familiarize yourselves with the Test Administration Instructions available on AATI website

 - Please note that in order for your students to participate in this examination, you must be a member of the National AATI in good standing during the year in which the exam is taken.
 To become a member of the AATI, please visit the AATI website.

-- If you have any questions or require further information, please send an e-mail to Gina Maiellaro at firstname.lastname@example.org Salvatore Bancheriat email@example.com.
+- If you have any questions or require further information, please send an e-mail to Gina Maiellaro at firstname.lastname@example.org Salvatore Bancheriat email@example.com

-The 2018 AATI National Italian Examination comprises 6 levels: Novice Level, Level I, Level II, Level III, Level IV, Level 5.
-There are specific criteria to consider when selecting the appropriate exam level for our students.
-The table below describes the criteria:
+The 2019 AATI NIE levels are defined as follows: Novice Level, Level I, Level II, Level III, Level IV, Level V. There are specific criteria to consider when selecting the appropriate exam level for our students.
+Teachers are invited to consult the table below.

 (Grades: 8, 9, 10, 11 or 12)